-- Give groups time to decide according to their notes whether they are in favor or against advertising in schools. - Call on a student to read directions for task 3 aloud. - Direct students to the Writing corner.
+- Give groups time to decide according to their notes whether they are in favor or against advertising in schools. - Call on a student to read directions for task 3 aloud. - Direct students to the Writing Corner.
 Call on different students to read each point.
-Explain, discuss and provide or elicit examples about the different points raised. - Explain that formal letters often start and end in the same way.
+Explain, discuss, and provide or elicit examples about the different points raised. - Explain that formal letters often start and end in the same way.
 Direct them to the examples for appropriate phrases for openings and closings. - Explain that formal letters use a set of connectors to present and list points in an argument.
-This helps set an argument out in a clear way in order to persuade the reader to agree with the writer. - Direct students to the model letter on page 65 for an example of the appropriate style and organization of a formal letter. - Focus on the opposite view and think about questions or arguments that people might ask to object.
-Address the objections with counterarguments, facts and examples. - Have students read the model text.
+This helps set an argument out in a clear way in order to persuade the reader to agree with the writer. - Focus on the opposite view and think about questions or arguments that people might ask to object.
+Address the objections with counterarguments, facts, and examples. - Have students read the model text.
 Tell them that they can choose to continue from where it stops or write their own beginning. - Ask students to write a first draft.
 Encourage them to help each other. - Circulate and monitor as students work. - Have students exchange their first drafts, read and edit them.
-Encourage students to make suggestions in order to help each other improve their letters.

-- Give students time to rewrite their letters. - Call on volunteers to read their letters in class.
-Have the rest of the class exchange and read as many letters as possible.
-Ask them to choose the ones they like best to include in a class portfolio.
+Encourage students to make suggestions in order to help each other improve their letters. - Give students time to rewrite their letters. - Call on volunteers to read their letters in class.
+Have the rest of the class exchange and read as many letters as possible:: Askthem to choose the ones they like best to Ministry of Education sortfolio.

-Assign page 54 for additional writing practice above word and sentence level.
+Assign page 276 for additional writing practice above word and sentence level.